Atomic Age: 1960s

+Project Plowshare
-By exploiting the peaceful uses of the "friendly atom" in medical applications, earth removal and, subsequently, in nuclear power plants, the nuclear industry and government sought to allay public fears about nuclear technology and promote the acceptance of nuclear weapons.
-At the peak of the Atomic Age, the United States government initiated Operation Plowshare, involving "peaceful nuclear explosions".
-The United States Atomic Energy Commission chairman announced that the Plowshares project was intended to "highlight the peaceful applications of nuclear explosive devices and thereby create a climate of world opinion that is more favorable to weapons development and tests".

-Project Plowshare "was named directly from the Bible itself, specifically Micah 4:3, which states that God will beat swords into ploughshares, and spears into pruning hooks, so that no country could lift up weapons against another".
+By exploiting the peaceful uses of the "friendly atom" in medical applications, earth removal and subsequently in nuclear power plants, the nuclear industry and U.S. government sought to allay public fears about nuclear technology and promote the acceptance of nuclear weapons.
+At the peak of the Atomic Age, the U.S. initiated Project Plowshare, involving "peaceful nuclear explosions".
+The United States Atomic Energy Commission (AEC) chairman announced that Plowshare was intended to "highlight the peaceful applications of nuclear explosive devices and thereby create a climate of world opinion that is more favorable to weapons development and tests".
+Plowshare "was named directly from the Bible itself, specifically Micah 4:3, which states that God will beat swords into ploughshares, and spears into pruning hooks, so that no country could lift up weapons against another".

 Proposed uses included widening the Panama Canal, constructing a new sea-level waterway through Nicaragua nicknamed the Pan-Atomic Canal, cutting paths through mountainous areas for highways, and connecting inland river systems.
 Other proposals involved blasting caverns for water, natural gas, and petroleum storage.
 It was proposed to plant underground atomic bombs to extract shale oil in eastern Utah and western Colorado.
-Serious consideration was also given to using these explosives for various mining operations.
+Serious consideration was given to using these explosives for various mining operations.
 One proposal suggested using nuclear blasts to connect underground aquifers in Arizona.
 Another plan involved surface blasting on the western slope of California's Sacramento Valley for a water transport project.

 However, there were many negative impacts from Project Plowshare's 27 nuclear explosions.
 Consequences included blighted land, relocated communities, tritium-contaminated water, radioactivity, and fallout from debris being hurled high into the atmosphere.
 These were ignored and downplayed until the program was terminated in 1977, due in large part to public opposition, after $770 million had been spent on the project.

-In the Thunderbirds TV series, a set of vehicles was presented that were imagined to be completely nuclear, as shown in cutaways presented in their comic-books.

-The term "atomic age" was initially used in a positive, futuristic sense, but by the 1960s the threats posed by nuclear weapons had begun to edge out nuclear power as the dominant motif of the atom.